sammm12349/assignment2/README.md

   Converts signed integers into 32-bit two's complement representation.

 The program reads test cases from `A2_tests.txt`, executes them, and writes results to `output.txt`.

+## Build Instructions
+To compile the program fo mac:
+enter: clang main.c convert.c -o assignment1_new
+then enter ./assignment1_new